FAQs

 • Northbound Binford Boulevard traffic will split – the left two lanes will provide direct access to northbound I-69 and the right lane will provide access to westbound I-465 and 82nd Street.

-I-465 will have four mainline through lanes in each direction from the White River to Fall Creek.
+I-465 will have four mainline through lanes in each direction from the White River to 56th Street.
 There will also be auxiliary lanes between interchanges for traffic entering and exiting the interstate.

 The Clear Path 465 Project Team will post updates via the project website and social media.
 Follow Clear Path 465 on Facebook, Twitter and Instagram.
-Visit the project website, clearpath465.com, and subscribe to email alerts.
-Text “INDOT Clear Path” to 468311 for text message alerts.
+Visit the project website, clearpath465.com, and subscribe to text and email alerts

 The Clear Path 465 project team performed a traffic noise impact analysis during project development.
 Under INDOT’s Noise Policy, seven noise barrier sections in the project area were identified as reasonable and feasible and will be built or relocated: